International Students: Visas and More

 Applying for admission to an American boarding school requires staying organized and on top of deadlines throughout the admissions process.

-• If you encounter difficulties, I recommend you consult an immigration attorney in your locality who specializes in United States immigration matters.
+• For your peace of mind, I recommend consulting an immigration attorney in your country who specializes in U.S. immigration matters.

 1. Complete and submit your school application.